The main benefit about your student-athlete attending A4 Academy is that you get to be 100% in charge of their curriculum.

 -

-Together our student-athletes will take Spanish 1, where they will typically learn the fundamentals of the Spanish language, including basic vocabulary, grammar, pronunciation, and cultural aspects.
+Together our student-athletes will take Spanish 1, where they will learn the fundamentals of the Spanish language, including basic vocabulary, grammar, pronunciation, and cultural aspects.

 -